kristomu/reconstruction-of-zzt/readme.md

 - Crt really isn't made for Unicode output and so has strange corner cases (see above)
 - Even with the stdin-flushing fix, moving the player about by holding down a key is kinda janky.
 It probably can't be improved without going fully to ncurses or SDL.
-- The runtime takes up much more space than the DOS version.
-As zoo64 doesn't, I should investigate the reason more closely.

 ### Suspected bugs